27 Best Things To Do in Budapest

 Shoe Monument| ©Jose A

-Located on the banks of the Danube River, this unique and moving monument consists of a series of cast iron shoes scattered along the river promenade.
+Situated on the banks of the Danube River, this unique and moving monument consists of a series of cast iron shoes scattered along the riverside promenade.
 Each pair of shoes symbolises the Jewish people who were executed at this location during the Nazi occupation, when they were forced to remove their shoes before being murdered and thrown into the river.

 The Shoe Monument is a striking reminder of the atrocities committed during the Holocaust and a tribute to the thousands of lives lost in the genocide.
 The empty shoes evoke a sense of loss and emptiness, but also a call for remembrance and recognition of the tragedy that occurred here.